Keep your student cyber-safe

-As students head to college, cybersecurity may be the last thing on their minds.
-But according to CyberScout®, college students’ clean credit reports, constant internet connection, and multiple social media profiles make them prime targets for cyber criminals.
+As students head to their secondary education destinations, cybersecurity may be the last thing on their minds.
+However, according to CyberScout®, college students’ clean credit reports, constant internet connection, and multiple social media profiles make them prime targets for cyber criminals.

-Here are some tips to help students concentrate on school, not dealing with hacks.
+Before classes begin in the fall, have a conversation with your student about computer safety.
+Here are some tips you can pass on to help them concentrate on school rather than dealing with hacks.
 And by the way, these steps can be helpful for anyone — not just students.

 Secure it